 Replaces the data of an existing user.
 The name of an existing user must be specified in user.
-You can only change the password of your self.
-You need access to the system database to change the active flag.
+You need server access level Administrate in order to execute this REST call.
+Additionally, a user can change his/her own data.